Mc-Zen/quill/src/decorations.typ

   /// The starting wire of the gategroup.
   /// -> auto | int
   y: auto,

+  /// The column where the gategroup should end.
+  /// -> auto | int
+  right: auto,

+  /// The row where the gategroup should end.
+  /// -> auto | int
+  bottom: auto,

   /// The gategroup can be placed `"below"` or `"above"` the circuit.
   /// -> "below" | "above"